jponttuset/latex-tricks/README.md

 It features reading data from files, and a `foreach` loop.
 The example comes from the boundary evaluation of image segmentation.

 <img width="300" align="center" src="https://github.com/jponttuset/latex-tricks/blob/master/ims/precision-recall.png">

+- Matlab to LaTeX tables

+Write a LaTeX table from Matlab data, highlighting the maximum or minimum values per row or column.